Arik Marshall: Early life

 Arik Ben Marshall is the third of five children born to an African-American father and a Jewish mother.
-He grew up and attended school in South Central Los Angeles, graduating from Mid City Alternative Magnet School.

-In the 8th grade, Marshall broke his leg during a football game he was playing with friends and spent the better part of the year being homeschooled while he recuperated, first at Children's Hospital of Los Angeles, and later at home where he spent several months in a full body cast.
-Marshall later credited this period in his life for preparing him for musical study, as the forced inactivity calmed down his naturally hyperactive personality thus giving him the focus and patience he would need in order to develop as a musician.

-Marshall began playing guitar in his teens, counting as musical influences P-Funk (Parliament Funkadelic), Jimi Hendrix, Stevie Ray Vaughan, Brian Setzer of the Stray Cats, Prince, Django Reinhardt, Steven Hufsteter, Matthew Ashman from Bow Wow Wow, the Clash, Michael Jackson, the Talking Heads, Björk, and the Isley Brothers, among many others.

-After high school, Marshall worked briefly as a messenger for downtown Los Angeles law firms.
-He has also taught guitar at Los Angeles City College and The Musician's Institute.

 Musical beginnings

 After performing around Los Angeles with a variety of musicians, Marshall began getting work as a session musician, appearing on recordings for artists such as Tone Loc, Etta James, and Sting.
 In 1988, he and his brother Lonnie Marshall formed a band they called Marshall Law.
 They signed a development deal with Island Records and recorded a demo for them.
 The band broke up having only released two tracks on a Ska Parade compilation.
 After the breakup, Lonnie formed Weapon of Choice.
 Marshall continued to perform locally in Los Angeles and briefly led his own band, Alpha Jerk, before disbanding it to join the Red Hot Chili Peppers in 1992.
 Marshall Law reunited in 2006 and released an album, another X-cuse.